The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 # Deployment Tactics

 Deployment Tactics at face value is fairly simple.
-It will deploy the effect of Galvanize off of the target and spread it to anyone within ten yalms.
+It will deploy the effect of Galvanize off of the target and spread it to anyone in a 10 yalms.
 This does not deploy Catalyze.
 When reading the tool tip, the general idea behind this skill is obvious.
 You cast a shield, such as Adloquium, then spread the strong shield to the party.

 This will spread the current value of the shield to the party.
 This is important to note.
 If you put a shield on the tank and that tank then gets hit by an auto attack, the shield will be smaller by the amount of damage done from that auto.
 A surprising amount of Scholars make the mistake of casting an Adlo onto the main tank and deploying a weaker shield because of autos.
 Generally, you’ll try to deploy off of the tank that is not tanking the boss at the time, or yourself if you know you’ll be safe and properly positioned..

 Deployment Tactics still incidentally costs the loss of a Broil III to use.
 As such, it is avoided if at all possible.
 That said, it is still very strong for mitigating massive hits.
-A strong Adlo can potentially save your co-healer a GCD heal resulting in a net gain for the party’s combined raid damage.
+A strong Adlo can potentially save your cohealer a GCD heal resulting in a net gain for the party’s combined raid damage.
 There is a strategy for handling a mechanic in Ultima Weapon’s Refrain (Ultimate) where the Predation  phase can be started with a buffed deployed shield allowing the entire party to be hit by one of Ifrit’s dashes.
 This is extremely heavy hitting, and requires high shielding to survive, but lets the party ignore this part of the mechanic entirely.
 It’s a valuable tool for progression and can be one for DPS uptime as well.

 It is also worth knowing that if you attempt to use Deployment Tactics too early, it will have no effect.
 This is caused by the inherent delay to shield application discussed earlier.
 This can be a problem if your strategy for healing requires a shield.
 It’s unfortunate if this happens; communicate the mistake to your team and compensate by doing extra heals.
 It sucks when this happens, so attempt to avoid it.

 You can also deploy the shield from Succor, though this tactic is extremely niche.
 This was more commonly applicable in 4.0, when you could deploy off of your pet who avoided being hit by most mechanics.
-One of the few times it is very useful is when one/two members of the party don’t get hit by an AoE.
+One of the few times it is very useful is when one/two members of the party don’t get hit by an AOE.
 For example, Kefka’s Optimized Fire III hits 6/8 party members.
 A Succor shield can be deployed off of the target that didn’t get hit for some fairly nice value.

 # Summon Seraph

 If Seraph had to be described in one word, it would be versatile.
 There are many possible usages for her.
-She is a very flexible tool in a Scholar’s kit.
+She is a very flexible tool in aScholar’s kit.
 Your goal with Seraph is not necessarily to maximize your usage, but rather to get the most out of the usages you do get with her.
 Each potential use has some kind of drawbacks.
 A few usages for her are:

 1. Pre-pull.
 2. During long auto attack segments.
 3. To replace a Succor cast.
-4. When you need AoE oGCD healing.
+4. When you need AOE oGCD healing.

 Using Seraph pre-pull is a good way to get a Consolation on the party before an encounter begins.
-This can be combined with an Adloquium deploy for some massive mitigation in the case of an opening AoE on a fight.
+This can be combined with an Adloquium deploy for some massive mitigation in the case of an opening AOE on a fight.
 The downside to this is that you lose Seraphic Veils when counting down for the pull, so you won’t get full value out of her.
 You can time this in such a way that you still get dissipation in your opener.

 Seraph also has the advantage of acting as a sort of buff to the fairy’s auto heal.
-However, using her after a party-wide AoE can result in her using Veil on random party members, rather than the main tank.
+However, using her after a party-wide AOE can result in her using Veil on random party members, rather than the main tank.
 Seraph during times where the boss is doing auto attacks alone allows you to get a lot of value out of her Seraphic Veil.
 This does mean that Consolation will lose some value on the party at large, but it is generally fine to use Seraph in this way.

 The final usage will be one of the most common in optimization settings.
 Seraph’s Consolation is essentially a miniature Succor.
 This means that you can double weave Seraph and Consolation after Ruin II and potentially save a GCD that would have been a Succor cast.
 This results in a 200 potency swing in your favor, which adds up in the long run.

 Finally, she can be used as another source of oGCD based healing.
 You can treat her very much the same as other cooldowns, especially if you don’t specifically need her shield.
-If there is ever a time that your other major healing cooldowns are currently unavailable, Consolation is a very good AoE heal.
+If there is ever a time that your other major healing cooldowns are currently unavailable, Consolation is a very good AOE heal.

 Seraph is not without her downsides, however.
 The main problem with her is that she is an oGCD to summon and so too are her abilities.
 This means that to get Consolation out, you must double weave.
 During her duration, you also do not have access to Fey Blessing, Fey Union, or Dissipation.
 Using Seraph when you are supposed to get use Dissipation for additional stacks could potentially push those Dissipation stacks out of raid buffs, as well as POSSIBLY losing a usage entirely, although unlikely.
 Using Seraph must be balanced with these downsides to be aware of what you lose before casting her.
 Avoid using her during raid burst damage windows.